easegress-io/easegress/doc/cookbook/workflow.md

 * We want to orchestrate these two APIs in one request, furthermore, we will take NBA API's response's fifth player's last name and combined it into a sentence for fun translater API's to translate into `minion` language.

+* In Easegress, a pipeline usually represents a particular HTTP service(maybe with several backends), APIAggregator can forward the request to a dedicated pipeline.
+And we can use HTTPTextTemplate syntax to extract the responses and turn them into the input for the next pipeline with Aggregator.

 ### Step 1: Create NBA API pipeline

-* In Easegress, a pipeline usually represents a particular HTTPServer(maybe with several backends), APIAggregator can forward the request to a dedicated pipeline.
-And we can use HTTPTextTemplate syntax to extract the responses and make it to be the input for the next pipeline with Aggregator.

 ``` bash
 echo '